chrisbazley/GKeyComp/README.md

 0.06 (13 Apr 2025)
 - Fix 'format not a string literal and no format arguments' warning.
 - Dogfooding the _Optional qualifier.

+Version 0.07 (10 May 2025)
+- Changes to accommodate the fact that null is no longer accepted as a progress callback context argument.

 -----------------------------------------------------------------------------
 9   Compiling the program